MultiTonic/thinking-dataset/docs/02c_TESTING.md

 ### 1. Dataset Download

-**Objective:** Verify successful download and integrity of the dataset from Hugging Face.
+**Objective**: Verify successful download and integrity of the dataset from Hugging Face.

 ### 2. PDF Text Extraction

-**Objective:** Ensure text can be accurately extracted from PDF files.
+**Objective**: Ensure accurate text extraction from PDF files.

 ### 3. Dataset Processing

-**Objective:** Confirm the dataset is processed correctly into a DataFrame.
+**Objective**: Confirm the dataset is processed correctly into a DataFrame.

 ### 4. Data Ingestion into SQLite3

-**Objective:** Validate that processed data is correctly inserted into the SQLite3 database.
+**Objective**: Validate that processed data is correctly inserted into the SQLite3 database.

 ### 5. Data Cleaning

-**Objective:** Ensure data cleaning operations such as removing duplicates and handling missing values are accurate.
+**Objective**: Ensure accuracy of data cleaning operations like removing duplicates and handling missing values.

 ### 6. Data Transformation

-**Objective:** Confirm that data transformation operations such as merging datasets, enriching data, and deriving new features are performed correctly.
+**Objective**: Confirm that data transformation operations like merging datasets, enriching data, and deriving new features are performed correctly.

 ### 7. Data Validation

-**Objective:** Validate the schema and integrity of the data, ensuring consistency across subsets.
+**Objective**: Validate the schema and integrity of the data, ensuring consistency across subsets.

 ### 8. Quality Assurance

-**Objective:** Verify the final dataset meets quality standards and performance metrics, incorporating user feedback.
+**Objective**: Verify the final dataset meets quality standards and performance metrics, incorporating user feedback.

 ## Running Tests